breuleux/quaint-disqus/README.md

 ### `titleField` (**optional**, default: "title")

-The `meta ::` field to use for the thread's title.
+The `meta` field to use for the thread's title.
 By default this is the `title` field.